Close Menu

 The vocational expert (VE) is also an expert witness, just like the medical expert.
 Normally, the Social Security Judge calls a VE to testify at the hearing.
 The Judge will ask the VE about jobs that are available to you based upon your RFC.
 VEs have training in placing people in jobs.
 They also understand the numbers and types of jobs that exist in the nation.
 They are at the hearing in order to answer questions about jobs in the national economy.

-Once the Judge asks you questions about your medical conditions, she will decide what you are capable of doing during an 8 hour work day.
-The SSA calls this your RFC.
+Once the Judge asks you about your medical conditions, then she will define your RFC.
+This is what you are capable of doing during an 8 hour work day.
 Therefore, your answers to the questions at the hearing are very important.
 They are just as the important as the medical records you submit.

-The Judge listens to your hearing testimony and the takes the symptoms from your medical records to determine how your DM symptoms impact you on the job.
+The Judge listens to your hearing testimony.
+Then, the judge reviews your medical records to determine how your DM symptoms impact you on the job.
 At the end of your hearing, the Judge will ask the VE questions.
 Likewise, your attorney will also ask questions.
 If you do not know how to question the VE, then hire an attorney.

 WHAT DOES IT COST TO HIRE OUR LAW FIRM?